 For example, we can treat a small cavity with a filling.
 But you may need a root canal if the cavity grows big enough to infect the pulp inside your tooth.
 An emergency root canal is not only more expensive but more invasive than a simple filling.

-Dr. Katherine Bandos is dedicated to helping patients maintain beautiful, healthy smiles for life.
+Dr. Katherine Bandos is a dentist in Kalamazoo, MI, who is dedicated to helping patients maintain beautiful, healthy smiles for life.
 If you’re experiencing any , please do not hesitate to give us a call.
 We’d be more than happy to get you scheduled for an appointment as soon as possible.
 To get started, call Kalamazoo Smiles at (269) 353-3700.